Sep9

 Extended Sermons

-“Calls for following and obeying Jesus’ instructions even if we may not know the outcome or how it’s going to turn out” ⇒ How often do we question something the Lord asks?
+“Calls for obeying the Lord’s instructions without question or debate even if it doesn’t make sense.” ⇒ How often do we question something the Lord asks?
 And we think “This doesn’t make sense.”
 “How is this going to work out.”
 “What’s the probability of this going to plan.”
 “Is somebody going to think I’m weird or odd for doing this.”
 Life often brings us to crossroads where we must choose between the familiar and the unknown.
 In these moments, trust and faith become our guiding lights.
 Just as Jesus’ disciples were called to obey and trust His instructions, even when the outcome was uncertain.
 We too must embrace the unknown with confidence.
 Even when the path seems unclear and the challenges insurmountable.
 Even when it feels it’s impossible.
 Understand Jesus does not send you on failed missions.
 It may feel like that sometimes.
 But know this Jesus never sets you up for failure.

 Additional Notes & Application